hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

 * `kms_key_name` -
   (Optional)
   The fully-qualified resource name of the KMS key.
 Each Cloud KMS key is regionalized and has the following format: projects/[PROJECT]/locations/[REGION]/keyRings/[RING]/cryptoKeys/[KEY_NAME].

+<a name="nested_network_config"></a>The `network_config` block supports:

+* `network` -
+  (Optional)
+  The resource link for the VPC network in which cluster resources are created and from which they are accessible via Private IP.
+The network must belong to the same project as the cluster.
+  It is specified in the form: "projects/{projectNumber}/global/networks/{network_id}".

+* `allocated_ip_range` -
+  (Optional)
+  The name of the allocated IP range for the private IP AlloyDB cluster.
+For example: "google-managed-services-default".
+  If set, the instance IPs for this cluster will be created in the allocated range.

 <a name="nested_initial_user"></a>The `initial_user` block supports: